-This function takes a vector with cluster labels and sorts it by frequency such that the most frequent cluster is the first one and so on.
+This function takes a vector with cluster labels, recasts it as a factor(), and sorts the factor() levels by frequency such that the most frequent cluster is the first level and so on.

 sort_clusters(clusters, map_subset = NULL)